-If you don't have an Azure subscription, create a free account before you begin.
+If you don't have an Azure subscription, create a free account now.

-Sign in to Azure
+Sign in to the Azure portal.

 Create a Traffic Manager profile

-Create a Traffic manager profile that directs user traffic based on endpoint priority.
+Create a Traffic Manager profile that directs user traffic based on endpoint priority.

 Add Traffic Manager endpoints